gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 50 -->

-## Chapter VI: King Henry obtains a papal bull of rights.
+## Chapter VI: King Henry obtains a papal bull of rights

 Meanwhile, although the king was detained and much occupied by the wars, in the midst of all he was not forgetful of his dominions in Ireland, nor of the decrees made in the synod of Cashel, before